INDIA MUSIC LICENSING EXPLAINED

 Money reaches the composer & lyricist who wrote the song — Pritam, Vishal-Shekhar, etc.

-03 / The three bodies, in depth
+03 / The two layers, in depth

 WHO HANDLES WHAT.